philterd/philter/README.md

   works without visiting the dashboard.
 Revoke it in the dashboard when you no longer need it.

-The script also generates `PHILTER_BOOTSTRAP_ADMIN_PASSWORD` for the first dashboard login and `MONGODB_PASSWORD` for the database.
+The script also generates `PHILTER_BOOTSTRAP_ADMIN_PASSWORD` for the first dashboard login.
 It stores these in an owner-readable `.env` file.
+The MongoDB password is written in `docker-compose.yml` rather than generated, so the stack comes up with nothing to set first; change it for a deployment holding real data.

 To supply these yourself, put it in `.env` before the first run and the script keeps it.

+The bundled `docker-compose.yml` also sets `PROVISIONING_API_ENABLED`, so the bootstrap key can create further users and mint API keys for them over the API (`POST /api/users`, `POST /api/users/{username}/api-keys`) without visiting the dashboard.
+It is off by default in Philter itself and the application warns at startup while it is on, since it is the way around the dashboard login and its MFA; remove the line for a deployment holding real data unless automation provisions it.
+See [Provisioning API](docs/docs/api_and_sdks/api/provisioning_api.md).

 Once the containers are running, submit text to Philter's API for redaction: